Professor of Equine Studies

 Professor Kelly Martin Munz graduated from Delaware Valley University and received a Bachelor of Science Degree in Large Animal Science.
 From there she completed her Master of Science Degree at Virginia Polytechnic Institute and State University in Animal Science, specializing in Equine Reproduction.
 Professor Munz’s thesis was titled Parathyroid Hormone and Calcium Interactions in the Periparturient Mare.

-Professor Munz has taught a variety of courses at Centenary College such as Academic Foundations, Practical Horse Management, Basic Concepts of Training the Horse, Breeding Management, Equine Studies Senior Seminar and Riding Classes.
+Professor Munz has taught a variety of courses at Centenary University such as Academic Foundations, Practical Horse Management, Basic Concepts of Training the Horse, Breeding Management, Equine Studies Senior Seminar and Riding Classes.

 Professor Munz is also a United States Equestrian Federation (USEF) Category 1 Steward and Schooling Supervisor and works at many horse shows in an official capacity on the East Coast, including the USEF Talent Search Finals, Old Salem Farm Horse Shows, and the Ox Ridge Horse Show.